 There are many words and phrases that don't mean much, but they are used by advertisers to purport that their products are something special, such as the following.

-That word's usage has skyrocketed since 2009 at fast food joints, fast casual eateries and casual dining chain restaurants, according to data compiled by Mintel for Burger Business.
+That word's usage has skyrocketed since 2009 at fast food joints, casual eateries and dining chain restaurants, according to data compiled by Mintel for Burger Business.
 And for fast food chains, what’s not to like about "premium"?
 It infers that the food item is higher priced or higher quality than everything else, without actually having to commit to either of those things.

 So whenever you see that "Premium" word, whether it's in a restaurant or cafe or when buying a car or any other product or service, just remember that you're usually not getting anything special, however you will be charged a higher price for it, only because it has the word "Premium" in the advertising blurb.
 It's nothing more than a marketing tool to fool consumers.
 Don't fall for it.